- The University has admission standards that:

 - Where admissions standards include qualitative assessment of non-formal and informal learning, the assessment is consistent with Policy: Recognition of Prior and External Learning.

 - Entry into all ANU awards is on a competitive basis in line with the University’s strategic plan.

 - All applicants will receive a formal notification of outcome, which can be:

-- Review of Admissions decisions and appeals are undertaken in accordance with the relevant ANU Award Rules.
+- Review of admissions decisions and appeals are undertaken in accordance with ANU Coursework Awards Rule.